AdnanK1/Instagram/README.md

          <tr>
             <td>2.
 Click on the add icon as in instagram</td>
             <td></td>
-            <td><code>The Modal shows relatively as designed: a)a link to the create-post form is presented b) onto another window where the form is filled and post c) redirection to the home page is done once the form is validated
+            <td><code>The Modal appears to work as expected: a) a link to the create-post form is provided; b) the user is directed to another window where the form is filled out and submitted; and c) the user is returned to the home page after the form has been validated.
             </code></td>
             <td><code></code></td>
             <td>No user can access this and needs authorizations </td>